 All of our services are free and confidential, protected by law and ethical standards.
-Whatever your concerns, a confidential conversation with a Counseling Center clinician is a good place to start.
-Here are some of the options available to you through the Counseling Center:
+Whatever your concerns, a confidential conversation with a Center clinician is a good place to start.
+Below are some of the options available to you through the Well-Being Center.

 Want to learn more about referrals?
-Please read our page on Referrals to Private Care.
+Please take a look at these helpful resources on Referrals to Private Care.

-Students seek counseling for a wide variety of concerns, including:
+Students seek psychological services for a wide variety of concerns, including:

 - Relationship challenges